alexbird-hunterindustries/fizz-buzz-diy-test-runner/presentation/slides/presentation.md

 ## Examples of Teaching From Miniatures

+- what we just did to figure out what is a testing framework
 - `rxjs` is a JavaScript library for asynchronous event pipelines
     - &rarr; building a toy version with the JavaScript `Stream` class
 - Complicated array/map/reduce scenarios in production code